ocryptocode/PPH/README.md

 PPH leverages databases and AI models to interpret financial information, providing insights and analysis for improved decision-making.
-The combination of a robust database system and advanced AI models allows users to gain valuable insights into financial data, helping to streamline financial processes and enhance overall financial management.
+The combination of a robust database system and advanced AI models allows users to gain valuable insights into financial data, helping to streamline financial processes and enhance overall financial management

 ## Features